Kaʻena Point Trail

 Route

-A hike to Ka‘ena Point can take two routes.
-From the Wai‘anae side, take the trailhead at the end of the paved road in the Keawaula Section of Ka‘ena Point State Park and follow the dirt roadway for 2.4 miles to Ka‘ena Point Natural Area Reserve.
+There are two routes to Kaʻena Point.
+From the Wai‘anae side, take the trailhead at the end of the paved road in the Keawaula Section of Ka‘ena Point State Park and follow the dirt roadway for 2.5 miles to Ka‘ena Point Natural Area Reserve.
 This route follows the shoreline on your left (southwest), characterized by boulder beaches and occasional tidepools, while cliffs rise above you on your right (northeast).
 Midway along the trail are a pair of small blowholes.
 In places the old road has eroded completely.

 Directions